rbliu/Memo-Linux/README.md

-# Memo-ScientificLinux-6.8
+# Memo-Linux

-In this repo, I will make some notes for the process of setting up a Scientific Linux 6.8 machine ('ghk1')
+In this repo, I will make some notes/tricks for the Linux machines in my office.

+ghk1: ScientificLinux-6.8

+pine/elm: centOS6

+sakura/pear: opensuse